diox/milestoner/README.md

 ## Running

 Run `./milestoner.py`.
 It accepts no arguments at the moment.
-It will automatically create missing milestones and close old ones.
+It will automatically create missing milestones (and close old ones once this feature is implemented)